gaston1799/VRChatB/README.md

 ### modpckinstaller
-public modpack installer for vrchat this modpack consist of vrchat anticrashers,more avatar favs, better performace mods ect.
+IF you are seeing this on GitHub Downlaod and install git and run the "_installer" file public modpack installer for vrchat this modpack consist of vrchat anticrashers,more avatar favs, better performace mods ect.
+# V-3.0
+- Fixed mods not downloading
 # V-2.9
 - Bruh_moment.exe
 # V-2.8